Xesme/ask-history/README.md

 * Set up form in new-project.hbs (new-post.hbs)
 * Add action to new-project.js (new-post.js)
 * Don't forget!
 All of this needs to be added to index.hbs (Data down!
 Action up!)
-* Add a nav bar with links inside the application .hbs!
-Also, add a header of some kind with the website name
 * Add to actions: savePost( with it params ) in new-project.js  (new-post.js)
 * Add hide and show of the form! index.hbs, new-project.hbs, and new-project.js
 * Create a component to update-project ($ ember g component update-post)